Ada-Developers-Academy/core-unit-2/requests-and-responses/problem-set-requests-with-python.instructor.md

 This isn't autograded for these reasons:

 1. Seven Wonders has been tricky in the past, and this is supposed to take one evening.
-The current format allows students to rely on single requests in Python and/or Postman if they need to, and then asks them to challenge themselves
+The current format allows students to rely on single requests in Python and/or Postman if they need to and then asks them to challenge themselves
 1. I didn't put in the work of making a custom snippet that installs `requests`
 1. I haven't written in how to do unit testing with API calls (mocking calls)